jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## February 26
+- So yesterday I started creating this infinite craft clone with Langchain and OpenAI and duckdb.
+Today I finished it off.
+I've added the infinite craft app to the LLM labs section of this repo.
+- Had a good friend recommend this video from [MaRS (Canadian based firm).](https://vimeo.com/911197110) that held a recent conference about AI and its impact.

+## February 25
+- Blogged
+- Made infinitecraft with Langchain, OpenAI and duckdb

 ## February 24
 - Didn't do much today, although started a new blog, [thebeach.dev](https://thebeach.dev).
 The intention is to chronicle some long form thoughts about AI.
 Will see how it goes.
 The first post is in progress.
 I count this as another day.
 Will make up for any learning deficit tomorrow as it will be my 50th day at this.